maniaclab/afmetrics_collector/README.md

 AF Metrics Collector collects various metrics about user jobs from kubernetes, batch systems and send the collected metrics as json documents to an https endpoint.

+## Installation

+### Prerequisites:

+- Have installed `python3` and `pip3` system packages

+- Install some python dependencies for afmetrics_collector: `pip3 install -U setuptools setuptools_scm wheel importlib_metadata`

+- Create a directory for the log files: `mkdir /var/log/afmetrics`

+### Install afmetrics_collector:

+Clone the git repo onto your server

+Navigate to the project directory

+(optional) Make changes to setup.cfg

+Build with python3: `python3 setup.py bdist_wheel`

+Install with pip3: `pip3 install dist/afmetrics_collector-0.0*.whl`

+## Uninstallation

+`pip3 uninstall afmetrics-collector`

+## Sending documents

+All the documents should be __POST__ to <https://af.atlas-ml.org>.

 ## Documents

 Each document has to have a token field.
 To get a token for your AF, please contact Ilija Vukotic.